algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 Where $K_{i}$ is a constant.
 The peformance of the controller is better with higher $K_{i}$; but with higher $K_{i}$ it can introduce oscillations.

+### Proportional-Integral-Derivative Controller

-The PID constroller is just a sum of all there three constrollers, of the form,
+The PID controller is just a sum of all there three constrollers, of the form,

 $$ U = K_{p} e(t) + K_{i} \int_{0}^{t} e(x) dx + K_{d} \frac{de(t)}{dt} $$

 To use a PID controller, you need to tune it, by setting the constants, $K_{p}$, $K_{i}$, and $K_{d}$.
 There are multiple methods of tuning like, manual tuning, Ziegler–Nichols, Tyreus Luyben, and more.

-The uses of PID controllers are thoreticaly any process which has mesurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed, and more.
+The uses of PID controllers are theoretically any process which has mesurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed, and more.

 ## The Algorithm

-Luckily the algorithm is very simple, You just need to make the PID equation decrete.
+Luckily the algorithm is very simple, You just need to make the PID equation discrete.
 Thus, the equation looks like this,

 $$ U = K_{p} e(t_{j}) + \sum_{l=0}^{j} K_{i} e(t_{l}) \Delta t + K_{d} \frac{e(t_{j-1}) - e(t_{j})}{\Delta t}. $$